pulp/pulp/docs/dev-guide/contributing/building.rst

 `MODIFIED - No Release <https://pulp.plan.io/projects/pulp/issues?query_id=65>`_ report in Redmine for a list of issues that are ``MODIFIED`` but not value for the Platform Release field.

-All ``MODIFIED`` issues should include a link to the pull request for the related bugfix or feature.
-The target release can be determined by examining the destination branch of the pull request:
+All ``MODIFIED`` issues should include a link to the pull request for the related bugfix or feature, as well as all commits associated with it.
+The target release can be determined by examining it's tracker type in redmine.

-* Changes made on an ``x.y-dev`` branch belong in the next bugfix (Z) release.
+* Issues or changes that don't impact user interaction belong in the next bugfix (Z) release.
-* Changes made on master go into the next feature (Y) release.
+* Stories or changes that add new user visible items to pulp go into the next feature (Y) release.

 If in doubt, check with the developer that fixed the issue to determine which target release is appropriate.